Alexander-Stewart/astro-sonify/README.md

    the right touch controller.
 Started script for haptic feedback, and still working on getting the absolute movement to work.
    Work Hours: 9-5

+   06/13/18: Have a prototype movement system where one controller is the origin and the other is your relative position to the origin.
+When the relative position controller is near the origin, it vibrates. if within vibrating radius for 3 seconds, the origin and realtive postition controllers switch hands.
+A and B on the right controller still scales the model.
+   Work Hours: 9-5